latenightdrag/MMED-1054-Midterm-Build/README.md

 # MMED-1054-Midterm-Build
 A repository by Alex Harris and Nguyen GiaLinh showing the knowledge we have gained this semester thus far.
 This repository will showcase the argument of Cats vs Dogs.
-Each team member will make it known their position on the topic and provide their argument.
+Each team member will their position known on the topic and provide their argument.

 # MIT License